Chelsea City Council approves study to consider forming its own school system - Shelby County Reporter

 By WILLIAM MARLOW | Special to the Reporter

-The city of Chelsea is exploring breaking away from Shelby County Schools and creating the city’s own school system.
+CHELSEA – The city of Chelsea is exploring breaking away from Shelby County Schools and creating the city’s own school system.

 On Tuesday, June 15, the City Council voted to hire Criterion K12 Consulting LLC to perform a feasibility study relating to the possible formation of an independent municipal school system for the city.

-The study will look at available tax revenues and identify any additional revenues needed to support a new school system in Chelsea, annual expense assets, transportation costs, long-term debt service and identifying adequate revenue streams to maintain a one-month operative reserved for the school system.
+The study will look at available tax revenues and identify any additional revenues needed to support a new school system in Chelsea, annual expense assets, transportation costs, long-term debt service and adequate revenue streams to maintain a one-month operative reserved for the school system.

 It will also provide information on future capital needs, expanded technology capacities and needed or required services for needs students.